theDeadIns/zombie/README.md

 ## License:
 GNU General Public License version 3

+# Introduction

+This project will atempt to give an analisis of songs from Spotify using a  library that implements the [Spotify API](https://developer.spotify.com/documentation/web-api/) into python called [Spotipy](https://github.com/plamere/spotipy).
+The objective is to know which are the most listened songs in spotify by using the "TOP 50" playlist of every country that spotify generates.

 # Instructions
 1. First, you need to install the following libraries:
     * [Spoitpy library](https://github.com/plamere/spotipy)

+        An implementation of the spotify API into python.

         You can do this by simply running `pip install spotipy`

     * [Bokeh](https://docs.bokeh.org/en/latest/docs/installation.html)

+        A library made for data visualization with more tools and flexibility than matplotlib.
+We use it for generating the gaphs, it's interactivity and exporting them to html.

         Again, you can do it with `pip install bokeh`

     * [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)

+        A library made for data processing, analysis and manipulation.
+We used it to process the data gathered from spotify to get the stats and the data for the graphs.

         Like the ones above, it can be installed with `pip install pandas`

     * [MySQL Connector](https://dev.mysql.com/doc/connector-python/en/connector-python-installation.html)

+        As the name suggest, this library is a way to connect a MySQL database with python.
+We used it to automate the storing of data to the SQL database.

     For all this libraries, we recommend to follow the instructions provided and to check the libraries you have installed.
-To do this, you can do it with `pip list` or `python -m pip list`
+To do this, type  `pip list` or `python -m pip list` in the terminal.

 2. Then, you need to get the credentials for your spotify account